erhsparks/app_academy_prepwork/w1/w1d1/enumerable.md

 p return_value # => [1, 2, 3]
 ```

-NB: you may wish to check out the [blocks](../../w1d4/blocks.md)
-section to familiarize yourself with blocks.

 * Write a method that finds the median of a given array of
   integers.
 If the array has an odd number of integers, return the
   middle item from the sorted array.
 If the array has an even number